Article

 Facilitating simulation for both redesigning the industrial process and applying thermal insulation solutions is essential.
 Likewise, we advise considering the following factors:

-• Soft temperature gradients.
+• Softer temperature gradients.
 Avoid designs that generate abrupt temperature gradients to extend the equipment's and the insulation's life.
 Designing systems that distribute heat or cold evenly is crucial.

-• Compatible materials.
+• Material Compatibility.
 Choose products adapted to the needs of each particular industrial process.
 Selecting a product that only just copes with the operating temperature range is not a good approach.

 Temperature control and regulation